 Skin reactions don't develop straight away but gradually throughout your course of radiotherapy.
 Your radiographer looks out for these reactions.
 But you should also let them know if you feel any soreness.
 Skin reactions usually settle down 2 to 4 weeks after your treatment ends.

 You might also get redness or darkening on the other side of your body to the treatment area.
-For example, you may have skin changes on your back if the front of the chest is being treated.
+For example, you may have skin changes on your back if the front of your chest is being treated.
 This is because the skin can be affected in the area where the radiotherapy beam leaves the body (the radiotherapy exit site).
 Tell your radiographer if this happens.